Authentic Matcha Ice Cream recipe with complex grassy notes of matcha flavor that balance out the overall sweetness in ice cream.

-Matcha contains the nutrients from the entire tea leaves, which results in greater amount of caffeine and antioxidants than are typically found in regular green tea.
+Matcha contains the nutrients from the entire tea leaves, which results in a greater amount of caffeine and antioxidants than are typically found in regular green tea.

 1. Rich in antioxidants

 Matcha and green tea share the same health benefits.
-However, matcha has 10 times the nutritional value of regular green tea and up to 137 times the amount antioxidants.
+However, matcha has 10 times the nutritional value of regular green tea and up to 137 times the amount of antioxidants.
 Antioxidants are naturally occurring chemical compounds that prevent aging and chronic diseases.
 Compared with other antioxidant levels in food, matcha is about 13 times the antioxidants of pomegranates, 15 times the antioxidants of blueberries, and 125 times of spinach.
 Including matcha in your diet could increase your antioxidant intake, which may help prevent cell damage and even lower your risk of several chronic diseases.

-2. Detoxifies body
+2. Detoxifies the body

 Matcha leaves are shade-grown and, when you throw shade at plants, they produce extra chlorophyll in their leaves.
 Chlorophyll has powerful detoxifying properties including the ability to naturally eliminate chemicals and heavy metals from the body

 3. Boosts energy and performance

 Matcha contains a more concentrated amount of caffeine than green tea, packing in 35 mg of caffeine per half teaspoon (about 1 gram) of matcha powder.
 Multiple studies have linked caffeine consumption to improvements in brain function, citing faster reaction times, increased attention, and enhanced memory.
 Matcha also contains a compound called L-theanine, which alters the effects of caffeine, promoting alertness, and helping avoid the crash in energy levels that can follow caffeine consumption.
 L-theanine has also been shown to increase alpha wave activity in the brain, which may help induce relaxation and decrease stress levels